quicwg/base-drafts/draft-ietf-quic-transport.md

 processing a Retry packet; {{packet-0rtt}} contains more information on this.

-A server acknowledges the use of a Retry packet for a connection using the retry_connection_id transport parameter; see
+A server acknowledges the use of a Retry packet for a connection using the retry_source_connection_id transport parameter; see
 {{transport-parameter-definitions}}.
-If it sends a Retry packet, the server also subsequently includes the value of the Source Connection ID field from the Retry packet in its retry_connection_id transport parameter.
+If it sends a Retry packet, the server also subsequently includes the value of the Source Connection ID field from the Retry packet in its retry_source_connection_id transport parameter.

-A server always includes an original_connection_id transport parameter.
-If it sends a Retry packet, the server MUST subsequently include the Destination Connection ID field from the client's original Initial packets - packets received by the server prior to sending the Retry packet - in the original_connection_id transport parameter.
-If the server did not send a Retry packet, the value of the original_connection_id transport parameter MUST be copied from the Destination Connection ID field of the most recent client Initial packets.
+If the client received and processed a Retry packet, it MUST validate that the retry_source_connection_id transport parameter is present and correct;

-If the client received and processed a Retry packet, it MUST validate that the retry_connection_id transport parameter is present and correct; otherwise, it MUST validate that the transport parameter is absent.
+otherwise, it MUST validate that the transport parameter is absent.
 A client MUST treat a failed validation as a connection error of type TRANSPORT_PARAMETER_ERROR.

 A Retry packet does not include a packet number and cannot be explicitly acknowledged by a client.